 We want you, and visitors coming with you, to get the most out of your day, so here is some simple advice to help achieve that.

 Because it is an open space, exposed to winds, an airfield can always feel that bit chillier.
 On the other hand you may get lots of sun (if there’s any around) so sun-block and sunglasses can be useful.
-Getting into the glider is a little like stepping over into a deep bath; although we can help the infirm, long dresses are a hindrance!
+Getting into the glider is a little like stepping over into a deep bath; although we can help the infirm.

-Remember, an airfield is just that – a field – so sensible flat shoes are best.
+Remember, an airfield is just that – a field – so sensible flat shoes are best (no high heels please).

 You are welcome to take a camera with you on your flight, but it must be secured to you by a wrist or neck strap.
 This is to prevent it being dropped in the cockpit, where it could interfere with the controls.